Current William Guy Lecturers 2024-25

 About Mike

 Mike is Emeritus Professor of Medical Statistics at the University of Sheffield.
 He has always found time for teaching amongst a busy schedule of research, collaboration and administration, since teaching keeps him grounded and he loves meeting young people.
-He is now retired but he tutors GCSE students in Maths online and face-to-face through Action Tutoring, He has also been a STEM ambassador talking to sixth formers about his experiences on NICE, the committee that decides whether the NHS can approve certain drugs and procedures.
+He is now retired but he tutors GCSE students in Maths online and face-to-face through Action Tutoring, He has also been a STEM ambassador talking to sixth formers about his experiences on the National Institute for Health and Care Excellence (NICE), the committee that decides whether the NHS can approve certain drugs and procedures.
 Outside work he enjoys singing and tennis.

 Mike’s talk: Can I really believe that number?
 Statistics and Covid-19